-There’s no two ways about it, the course is definitely intense and challenging at times, and the workload is likely to be higher than what you are used to.
-However having said that, if you genuinely enjoy your subjects, then this shouldn’t be a massive issue!
+There are no two ways about it, the course is definitely intense and challenging at times, and the workload is likely to be higher than what you are used to.
+However, having said that, if you genuinely enjoy your subjects, then this should not be a massive issue!

 The Morning: Life As A Cambridge Natural Sciences Student

 On a normal day I would probably wake up at around 8 AM, have some breakfast, get ready, pack my bag for the day, and, (if I have time), briefly read through the lecture notes for that day.

 I would then cycle to my lectures for the day.
 Luckily since Clare is such a central college, this only takes at most 10 minutes!
 I would normally have two lectures per day, each one hour, and these would either be finished by late morning or 1 PM depending on the day.

 The Afternoon: Life As A Cambridge Natural Sciences Student

 I would then grab some lunch, normally from a café in town, or if I had time the college canteen (called the Buttery), which is a great place to socialise and relax after with others in your college.